Sewer Cleaning Recycling Trucks: Purpose Built vs. Bolt-On Accessory

 The GENESIS utilizes passive separation and settling chambers instead of a filter that gets clogged with grease and silt relatively easily.

 The GENESIS Recycler from Cappellotto by Sewer Equipment separates solids down to a sub-50 micron size while recycling water at a rate of up to 300 gallons per minute.
-50 micron is the consistency of flour, is finer than human hair, and barely larger than pollen.
-Unlike beach sand, the recycled material from a purpose-built unit is not abrasive and largely decreases the possibility of causing damage to downstream components.
+50 micron is the consistency of flour, which is finer than human hair and barely larger than pollen.
+Unlike beach sand, the recycled material from a purpose-built unit is not abrasive and significantly reduces the likelihood of damage to downstream components.
 The GENESIS uses a passive separation approach, which slows the water and allows the natural separation of solids.
-This unique and effective separation process, combined with centrifugal cyclones, makes it possible for purpose-built recyclers to break down solids to such a small consistency.
+This unique and effective separation process, combined with centrifugal cyclones, enables purpose-built recyclers to break down solids to such a fine consistency.

 There are “purpose-built” recyclers on the market today that only filter or separate down to 100, 300, and 500 microns, as some manufacturers have opted to lower their separation capabilities to increase recycling capabilities.
 The GENESIS has focused on consistent improvement and innovation to maintain the quality and quantity of water and is not willing to sacrifice either.

-If you are in the market for a combination sewer cleaner and are considering a water recycler to increase efficiencies and significantly decrease the time spent on dumping and filling, be sure you understand what option is best for your business.
-Ask the hard questions of your salesperson and make sure you know what you are getting and what to expect from your unit in the future.
+If you are in the market for a combination sewer cleaner and considering a water recycler to increase efficiencies and significantly reduce the time spent on dumping and filling, be sure to understand which option is best for your business.
+Ask the hard questions of your salesperson and ensure you know what you are getting and what to expect from your unit in the future.

 Author Notes: Guy Leslie is the Product Specialist for the Genesis Water Recycler from Cappellotto by Sewer Equipment.
 He has 12 years of experience in the sewer cleaning industry, primarily in product support and sales.
-Guy has served on the NASSCO Board of Directors, involved with several NASSCO committees, and was most recently the Chair of the RehabZone Committee.
+Guy has served on the NASSCO Board of Directors, been involved with several NASSCO committees, and, most recently, chaired the RehabZone Committee.